 Depending on their species, rats typical form nests or burrows.
 Burrows is more common for terrestrial rat types such as the Norway rats, while nests are preferred by arboreal rats like the Roof rats.
 Either type of rat living quarters is flexible in that it can be made in different ways and in different locations, depending on what the circumstances are.
 That’s why, for example, if your home gets invaded by Roof rats, you can easily find rats in the walls, rats in the attics, rats in the ceiling, or rats in unused high cabinets, rafters, and eaves.

 A Roof rats nest is made out of whatever materials the vermin could find – wood, plastic, paper, hair, dirt, and so on.
 Norway rat burrows, on the other hand, are typically located on the ground and on the lower levels of buildings such as the basement or crawlspace.
 They also often form their burrows alongside the outside walls of our homes or underneath various types of clumps and vegetation.
 They can even dig their burrows underneath the edges of a sidewalk or a patio.
 And yes, rats dig.
 It’s very common for homeowners to find rat holes in the yard, garden or other outdoor spaces.
-Rats in the garden and veggie patches are as much of a nuisance as chipmunks are because of how difficult it is to get rid of them.
+Rats in the garden and veggie patches are as much of a nuisance as chipmunks are because of how difficult it is to get rid of rats outside.

 Virtually any enclosed shelter can be a suitable rat habitat, so don’t be surprised if you find rats in garage or warehouse buildings, as well as in garden sheds or even trash bins.
 Also keep in mind that rats reproduce extremely fast so finding even a single rat hole in the yard can mean finding rats in house, garage or other living quarters within a week or a month.